A debate is rising on whether the old platitude No UI is the best UI is good or bad. I’ll tell you who is right: no one.

 But it’s just as absurd as replacing every cockpit with a lightswitch.
 While the two UIs haven’t changed, the person and situation they’re being used in has and that makes all the difference.

 In the end False Dichotomies are taunts.
 They get people riled up and picking sides.
 I’m telling you not to bother.
-Design is all about the specifics and when you see people red in the face arguing about abstractions either grab a beer and watch for entertainment, or do what’s more productive for your design talents and go make something for someone.
+Design is about specifics and when you see people red in the face arguing about abstractions either grab a beer and watch for entertainment, or do what’s more productive for your design talents and go make something for someone.